yeargun/json24/README.md

 ## Contributing

 FuzzyJSONParser is still in its early stages and not completely tested.
-While some test cases are included, there's plenty of room for more comprehensive testing and improvement.
-Any contribution is welcomed:
+While some test cases are included, there's plenty of room for more comprehensive testing and improvement:

 - **Feedback:** If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
 - **Testing:** Help us expand the test coverage by writing and submitting new test cases.
 - **Bug Fixes:** If you find and fix bugs, please submit a pull request.
 - **Features:** If you have ideas for new features or enhancements, feel free to discuss them in an issue or submit a pull request.

-We appreciate your feedback and contributions!
+Any contribution is welcomed!

 ## License
 This project is licensed under the MIT License.